Food in Jordan is some of the best in the world. Relive the magic of travel in Jordan with these 5 easy Jordanian recipes you can make at home.

 What Is Jordanian Food Like?

 Jordanian cuisine, at its core, is a traditional Arabic style of food preparation.
 But the country’s unique geological and political history has led the country to twist these ancient recipes in new and fascinating ways.
 One needs only to look at mansaf, the national dish of Jordan to understand that.
 Mansaf is based on an ancient meat and rice base.
-But the introduction of yogurts and nuts in the past century have led this dish to become one of the most popular foods in Jordan.
+But the introduction of yogurts and nuts in the past century has led this dish to become one of the most popular foods in Jordan.
 And for a country full of ancient wonders such as the lost city of Petra and the castles of the King’s Highway, that amount of time is just a drop in the bucket.

 Jordanian recipes are often rice and meat-based.
 Because the country is Muslim, you won’t find pork on the menu anywhere.
 Instead, meats such as lamb, beef, and poultry tend to be among the most popular.
 Dishes are often served with naan or pita-style bread along with dips such as hummus, tahini, and baba ghanoush.